-Students found to have violated the Standards of Professional Conduct and were sanctioned by the Professional Standards Committee with dismissal from the PA Program, may appeal the decision of the Committee to the Dean of the College of Health Professions.
-The appeal must be submitted in writing to the Dean within seven (7) business days of the date on which the Professional Standards Committee's decision was sent to the student.
-If the appeal to the Dean is not submitted within seven (7) business days, ordinarily the appeal shall be denied.
+Students found to have violated the Standards of Professional Conduct and were sanctioned by the Professional Standards Committee with dismissal from the PA program, may appeal the decision of the

+Committee to the dean of the College of Health Professions.
+The appeal must be submitted in writing to the dean within seven (7) business days of the date on which the Professional Standards Committee's decision was sent to the student.
+If the appeal to the dean is not submitted within seven (7) business days, ordinarily the appeal shall be denied.

-The Dean (or the Dean's designee) will review the student's appeal to the Dean, the complaint, the student's response to the complaint that was provided to the Professional Standards Committee, the Professional Standards Committee's decision, and such other information the Dean believes is relevant to the matter.
-The Dean will affirm the decision of the Professional Standards Committee unless the Dean determines there is no reasonable basis for the decision.
-A written copy of the Dean's decision shall be provided to the Professional Standards Committee and the student as soon as practicable.
-The Dean's decision is final and not subject to further review.
+The dean (or the dean's designee) will review the student's appeal to the dean, the complaint, the student's response to the complaint that was provided to the Professional Standards Committee, the Professional Standards Committee's decision, and such other information the dean believes is relevant to the matter.
+The dean will affirm the decision of the Professional Standards Committee unless the dean determines there is no reasonable basis for the decision.
+A written copy of the dean's decision shall be provided to the Professional Standards Committee unless the dean's decision is final and not subject to further review.